johnwargo/random-errors-static/_posts/2020-06-17-ionic-electron-electron-start.md

   comments: true
 ---

-While testing an Ionic Electron app the other day, I opened a terminal window, navigated to the Ionid project folder, then executed the following command:
+While testing an Ionic Electron app the other day, I opened a terminal window, navigated to the Ionic project folder, then executed the following command:

 ```shell
 npx cap open electron